-You can make above order scenario analyses in the checkout and present a unique return policy to the customer before hitting the buy button (e.g. free returns in scenario 1 and paid returns in scenario 4).
+You can make the above order scenario analyses in the checkout and present a unique return policy to the customer before hitting the buy button (e.g. free returns in scenario 1 and paid returns in scenario 4).
 In theory, this sounds great, managing customer expectations in real-time.
 But why risk an abandoned shopping cart when you don’t know the actual return scenario yet?
 Fighting the monster is jeopardizing conversion.
-That is a no go.
+That is a no-go.

 Minimizing the consequences